axelerant/engg-handbook/content/docs/principles/know-your-tradeoffs.md

 ---
+title: Know your tradeoffs
 weight: 8
 description: Engineering is the science of picking tradeoffs.
+Be mindful of what tradeoffs you are making in your decisions.
 ---

 # Know your tradeoffs